 The therapist will develop a customized program based on the findings from the assessment and laboratory tests and imaging results and create a treatment plan and course of treatment that suit the client’s unique goals.
 Combining in-clinic therapy and a home exercise program will help achieve rehabilitation and patient goals.
 Each individualized program is unique and based on individuals’ needs which can consist of a combination of manual therapy and self-treatment exercises to help prevent or treat new dizziness and balance issues.
 Examples of exercises you might learn to include specific positional exercises, vision stability training, postural training, balance retraining, walking exercises, habituation and orientation exercises, neck mobility/stretching exercises, and general strengthening and fitness exercises.

 WHAT TO EXPECT ON YOUR FIRST VISIT

-The VRT begins with a thorough initial assessment with the patient to discuss symptoms and detailed history related to the condition, and perform tests to determine the cause of the condition.
-The initial vestibular assessment consists of answering a few questionnaires regarding the characteristics of vertigo, dizziness and balance concerns, along with social and functional limitations due to those concerns.
-This is followed by objective assessments that might include: neck mobility measurements, coordination tests, visual and motor coordination tests, positional testing, motion sensitivity assessments, balance and walking assessments.
+The VRT begins with a thorough initial assessment with the patient to discuss symptoms and detailed history related to the condition and perform tests to determine the cause of the condition.
+The initial vestibular assessment consists of answering a few questionnaires regarding the characteristics of vertigo, dizziness, and balance concerns, along with social and functional limitations due to those concerns.
+This is followed by objective assessments that might include: neck mobility measurements, coordination tests, visual and motor coordination tests, positional testing, motion sensitivity assessments, and balance and walking assessments.